 ClickGUARD – Protecting PPC Google Ads Campaigns

 When it comes to online advertising fraud, bots are one of the biggest headaches for marketers.
-How can they ensure they get the right result and discount abusive, disruptive, fraudulent, or wasteful clicks?
+How can they ensure they get the right metrics, discounting abusive, disruptive, fraudulent, or wasteful clicks?

 The answer comes courtesy of ClickGUARD, a solution designed to identify and block all types of unwanted clicks on your Google Ads campaigns.
 It’s ideal both for advertisers and agencies who need to make the best out of their Google Ads budgets or scale their services and tools for clients.